adel-cj/ColorDetectorApp/README.md

 When a photo is taken, the app overlays the detected color name on the image before saving it.

-NOTE: JUST IMPORT THE ZIP FILE ON ANDROID STUDIO
+NOTE: JUST IMPORT THE ZIP FILE ON ANDROID STUDIO I USED KOTLIN LANGUAGE